 - Send copies of the relevant letter to both parent/Carers. - Letter to request meeting with Parent/Carers when they return from holiday to discuss pupil's absence.

 SLT member to inform School Attendance and Student Support Officer.

 SLT member to meet with Parent/Carers to discuss Leave of Absence.

-SLT member and Office manage to complete MECES form requesting a penalty Notice
+SLT member and Office manage to complete the Attendance Compliance form requesting a Penalty Notice

 Appendix G